hsuh10/EEDH/README.md

 pip install numpy scipy matplotlib
 ```

 example.txt serves as the input file.
-The frequency lists of reactants and products are required.
-Among them, the reactant frequency list must exclude imaginary frequency modes and is also a required item.
+The frequency lists of reactants and TS are required.
+Among them, the TS frequency list must exclude imaginary frequency modes and is also a required item.
 The energy barrier and reverse energy barrier are also required.
-The reference energy point refers to a certain total energy you are interested in; it is used to display the rate at this point on the screen and is also a required item.
+The reference energy point refers to a certain total energy you are interested in; it is only used to display the rate at this point on the screen and is also a required item.
 Hindered rotors and rotational constants are optional.